bahmanm/lemmy-synapse/README.md

 make ansible.lemmy-synapse-server=<YOUR_INSTANCE> install
 ```

+_💡 During the installation, Ansible will pause with a "BECOME
+password" prompt.
+That's simply the Ansible way of asking for the
+sudo password on the remote machine._

 # 3. How To Use

 Once the installation is done, Grafana (which is the metrics visualisation and reporting